 Especially in the city, space is at a premium.
 We’re constantly struggling to fit everything in to our cramped homes and offices.
 This can be challenging, but it can also be fun.
-If you’re willing to spend some time with DIY projects, or open to new and innovative storage solutions, we have the list for you:
+Of course, there are elements of a cramped home that aren’t good, for example. the risk of pests.

 1. Magnetised spice jars

 Over at One Lucky Pickle you can see how to create magnetised spice jars, they show you how to turn baby food jars into a spice rack that sticks right to your fridge.
 You can decorate and label them according to any of your current design themes

 2. Flat Stacks

 These food storage containers are exceptional space savers allow you to flat stack all of your Tupperware when not in use.
 Stain and smell resistant, they’re a must have for any kitchen.
 These are silicone Tupperware style pots that flat stack on top of each other, saving over 80% of the space that would be taken up by traditional Tupperware.
 You can take them to school, work or even on day trips, and they’re perfect for all types of food.

 3. Under bed storage

 Your bed takes up a lot of space.
 You can reclaim that with some nifty under bed storage.
 From trunks to boxes, there are options out there to suit absolutely any situation.
 This is a super handy and convenient solution that does not take any DIY knowledge or specialist expertise.

 4. Shoe racks

 A shoe rack is an often overlooked item that is really an essential.
 Not only does it help save on tonnes of space but shoes can often lead to extremely messy floors, and this is simple answer for that problem.
 You can go with a stylish shoe locker, or an ultra sleek door hanging that can save even more space.